SwerveRobotics/swerverobotics.github.io/docs/news/botswana_2025/2025_botswana_blog.md

 ## Day 15 (7/27)

 With one full day left, we decided to spend it experiencing as much of Botswana’s nature and culture as possible.
 We woke up early in the morning and went on a beautiful hike.
 It was stunning, but incredibly rocky.
 There were two groups, one slower and one faster.
 In the end, both (one with far more breaks) made it up to the top and looked at the gorgeous view of the city and quarry.
-It was the highest point in Botswana!
+It was the highest point in Gabarone!

 ![Kgale Hill sign instructing us not to litter](<botswana_images/Hill sign.jpg>)